 And, because of the birth of Jesus, we are told that God has sent our enemies away!
 We have nothing to fear ever again!
 And yet--do we really believe that?
 And, if He is ever present with us, why are we so afraid?

 Personally?
 I refuse to live that way.
 Why?
 Because I believe in what the Bible has to say.
-I believe in the holy scripture, I believe that Jesus came and died for me.
+I believe in the holy scripture.
+I believe that Jesus came and died for me.
 I believe that when I am told to sing, praise, rejoice, fear not, hold on, hang on, that I am commanded to do it all.
-What stands out to me most in that scripture are the singing and fearing not parts.
-Have you ever thought to count the times in the Bible which we are told to sing and fear not?
+What stands out to me most in that scripture are the "singing" and "fearing not" parts.
+Have you ever thought to count the times in the Bible when we are told to sing and not to fear?
 I have.
 In fact, I think the more you sing, the less you fear.
 Huh!
 Go figure!
 So yes, I believe in every last promise in this holy book.
 I guess I figure that if Jesus gave His life for me, well, that's a mighty big statement.

 He died so that I might live.
-He loved so that I don't have to ever again live in fear.
+He loved me so that I would never have to live in fear again.
 And I won't.
-I'll continue to live this fearless life of mine--no fear, for all of my burdens have rolled away, all of my enemies--are gone!
+I'll continue to live this fearless life of mine--no fear, for all of my burdens have rolled away, all of my enemies are gone!
 For He is the mighty warrior who saves, and He did that for all of us--that day long ago, the day He was born.

-I have been a Christian for over 50 years now and part of the Covenant church for almost 20 years.
-What drew me in though was the denominational motto—where is it written?with the Bible being our source for what we believe in.
+I have been a Christian for over 50 years and a member of the Covenant church for almost 20 years.
+What drew me in, though, was the denominational motto—where is it written?—with the Bible as our source for what we believe.

-So, I did a little research and I thought you might be interested in a few statistics.
+So I did a little research and thought you might be interested in a few statistics.

 The word celebrate is used 68 times in the Bible